 RP: Where can people go to learn more about The Brain Scoop and spread the word about the video services?

-, where I elaborate on the topics and address other things not covered in the show - and feel free to follow me on Twitter
+EG: You can follow The Brain Scoop’s tumblr, where I elaborate on the topics and address other things not covered in the show – and feel free to follow me on Twitter!
+We’ve also got a Facebook page.

 What do you think of The Brain Scoop’s videos?
 What’s your favorite video?
 Is there a specific specimen you would like to learn more about?
 Let us know in the comments below.